 Botanical name: Epiphyllum hybrids

-This relative of Christmas cactus looks best in hanging baskets.
-Long stems are broad and serrated, look so aesthetic when sloping down from the basket with big showy flowers forming at the end.
-The flowers can range from pink, red, white, yellow, orange, purple to bicolored.
-Check out this informative growing guide for more information.
+This relative of the Christmas cactus looks best in hanging baskets.
+Long stems are broad and serrated, which match perfectly with flowers that range from pink, red, white, yellow, orange, and purple to bicolored.

 17. Ruby Ball